spencerwi/Comparators.js/README.md

 );
 ```

-At [work](http://siftit.com/), I've run across situations where I need chainable comparators in my Backbone collections (which can use the same type of function as [`Array.prototype.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) expects.
+At [work](http://siftit.com/), I've run across situations where I need multi-key sorts in my Backbone collections -- which can sort themselves if given a function of the same signature as those used by [`Array.prototype.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).

+So the simple solution (for me) was to write an easy-to-read

 Usage and examples